coder/docs/setup/configuration.md

 ```

 Copy this information into the text editor of your choice, and save it as a .txt
-or a .json file.
+or a JSON file.
 You'll need to upload this file at two points during the setup
 and configuration processes.

 ## Providing your license